 No access to meter

-If we are unable to access the meter for any reason, we will need to estimate your electricity consumption based on previous data, which might not reflect your changing electricity use.
+If we are unable to access the meter for any reason, we will need to estimate your electricity usage based on previous data, which might not reflect your changing electricity use.

 To update meter access information, contact your electricity retailer and provide current access details.